chevEldrid/mtgsite/_posts/2022/2022-01-20-pdh_maelstrom_muse.md

 hook: "Maelstrom BOOM"
 ---

 What’s up everybody and WELCOME to our first deck tech of 2022!
-As we covered on the <a href="https://open.spotify.com/episode/57trUlIXsqmC5rCCjQqUEy?si=bac3f1d2bdb74609" target="_blank">Hexdrinkers After Dark Podcast</a>, we spent the last couple months of 2021 building a PDH Cube with over sixty possible commander options.
+As we covered on the <a href="https://open.spotify.com/episode/57trUlIXsqmC5rCCjQqUEy?si=bac3f1d2bdb74609" target="_blank">Chexdrinkers After Dark Podcast</a>, we spent the last couple months of 2021 building a PDH Cube with over sixty possible commander options.
 So today, I thought I’d walk you through one of my favorites with a full 99 to accompany it.

 {% include pics.html
 pic1="https://c1.scryfall.com/file/scryfall-cards/normal/front/5/5/5516e81e-16ea-411c-9df0-ed3b03670220.jpg?1627429544"